-With four years of professional experience, and eleven years including community and volunteer/internship work, I am well practiced in theatrical textures such as wood grain, stone, marble and wallpapers.
+With five years of professional experience, and twelve years including community and volunteer/internship work, I am well practiced in theatrical textures such as wood grain, stone, marble and wallpapers.
 Some of my favorite paint techniques include aging and distressing, foam carving, and scenic backdrops (including all the build and prep that goes into that).
 I enjoy an immersive work experience, and I am not one to shy away from long work hours.
 I also have experience working in prop and costume shops.

 In my personal work I enjoy emphasizing the theatrical in everyday life.
 Deconstructing the way that I see things to the way that I would fabricate them, seeing color in layers and the all important effect of light and shadow to give movement and emotion to the story at hand.